 WHERE DOES ALL OUR money go and is our spending making us happy?
 This is what the statistics tell us:

 - While transportation is a major expense for most Americans, that changes as we grow older.
-Among households headed by someone age 75 and older, transportation spending wanes, but health care costs soar to more than 16% of spending.
-Add housing, and you account for 55% of spending by older Americans, says the BLS.
+Among households headed by someone age 75 and older, transportation spending wanes, but health care costs soar to more than 14% of spending.
+Add housing, and you account for more than half of spending by older Americans, says the BLS.

-- Hawaii, California and New York have the country’s highest prices for goods and services, according to the BEA’s measure of so-called regional price parities.
-The least expensive states are Mississippi, Arkansas and Alabama.
+- Hawaii, California, District of Columbia and New York have the country’s highest prices for goods and services, according to the BEA’s measure of so-called regional price parities.
+The least expensive states are Mississippi, Alabama and Kentucky.

-- In 2021, just 19% of Americans said they were very happy, down from 31% in 2018.
-This plunge in reported happiness, which no doubt reflects the pandemic, marked a sharp break from the long-term trend.
+- In 2022, just 25% of Americans said they were very happy.
+That was up from 19% in 2021 but down from 31% in 2018.
+This plunge in reported happiness, which no doubt reflects the pandemic and its aftermath, marked a sharp break from the long-term trend.
 Between 1972, when the first General Social Survey was conducted, and 2018, the percentage of Americans describing themselves as very happy has fairly consistently hovered around 30%.
 Over this 46-year stretch, inflation-adjusted per capita disposable income rose 131%.
 In other words, our standard of living more than doubled, but our reported level of happiness showed no improvement.
 Money, it seems, hasn’t bought happiness.

 Articles: Happily Misbehaving, Zeroing In and Happy: 10 Questions